Why Content Freshness Matters for AI Citations

 Why freshness matters to AI

-AI engines are designed to provide current, accurate answers.
-Citing outdated information creates a trust problem — if an AI recommends a service based on 2-year-old content and the information is wrong, the user blames the AI.
-To protect against this, AI engines systematically prefer recently-updated sources.
+AI engines are built to provide current, accurate answers.
+Citing outdated information creates a trust problem.
+If an AI recommends a service based on 2-year-old content and the information is wrong, the user blames the AI.
+To protect against this, AI engines prefer recently-updated sources.

-This creates a fundamentally different dynamic from traditional SEO, where a well-optimised page can rank for years without changes.
+This is different from traditional SEO.
+A well-optimised page can rank for years without changes.
 In AI search, visibility requires ongoing maintenance.

 Information Gain scoring

-Simply changing the publication date without adding new content does not fool AI engines.
-Modern AI systems use Information Gain scoring — they compare your current content against what they already know to assess whether you've added genuinely new information.
+Changing the publication date without adding new content does not fool AI engines.
+Modern AI systems use Information Gain scoring.
+They compare your current content against what they already know.
+They assess whether you have added genuinely new information.

 Effective updates include: